 - Accounting Manager

 Accounting managers create and implement systems for collecting, verifying, and reporting an organization's financial information.
-As a mid-level business manager, accounting managers hire and train employees, oversee teams, and enforce company policies and procedures.
+They hire and train employees, oversee teams, and enforce company policies and procedures.
 They may also prepare and regulate annual budgets, monitor revenue and expenses, and recommend financial improvements.

 - Finance Director